rdtarvin/IBS2019_Genomics-of-Biodiversity/_posts/2019-08-05-08-stacks-filtering.md

 	7	86	.
 G	A	.
 PASS	NS=3;AF=0.167	GT:DP:AD:GQ:GL	0/0:27:23,3:22:-0.01,-1.68,-42.85	0/1:7:3,4:40:-6.08,-0.00,-4.93	./.
 0/0:36:36,0:40:-0.00,-10.93,-76.36	./.	./.	./.	./.	./.	./.	./.	./.

-You can export in may other formats such as specific phylip files (but be careful in how you create these!) and full loci fasta files.
-Thus, the above code is the bare minimum for run populations, you can do many other things, such as filter for minimum number of individuals per population or minor allele frequency, etc. However, it's better so use other more specialized filtering programs, such as `vcftools`, `plink`, and ``, that give you much more control and options over which filters you use!
+You can export in many other formats such as specific phylip files (but be careful in how you create these!) and full loci fasta files.
+Thus, the above code is the bare minimum for run populations, you can do many other things, such as filter for minimum number of individuals per population or minor allele frequency, etc. However, it's better so use other more specialized filtering programs, such as `vcftools`, `plink`, that give you much more control and options over which filters you use!

 Post-filtering in **vcftools**
 ----